-Please read our statement about changes that we have made to the Fall 2014 and Spring 2015 Wildlife Management Studies program here.
-The School for Field Studies (SFS) Wildlife Management Studies semester program allows students to examine the drivers of habitat degradation and land-use change, as well as the implications for both local economic livelihoods and wildlife conservation.
-Students will gain a general overview of cultural perceptions, conservation issues, wildlife dispersal areas, and biodiversity conservation in Tanzania.
+The School for Field Studies (SFS) Wildlife Management Studies semester program in Tanzania examines the drivers of habitat degradation and land-use change, as well as the implications for both local economic livelihoods and wildlife conservation.
+Students will learn about cultural perceptions, conservation issues, wildlife management and dispersal, and biodiversity conservation in Tanzania.

 Northern Tanzania is a hub of wildlife tourism.
 Home to world-famous national parks such as Tarangire, Lake Manyara, Kilimanjaro, Serengeti, and the Ngorongoro Conservation Area, this remarkably scenic area is the center of tourism in East Africa.
 It has also been the home of the Maasai, Iraqw, and other groups for centuries.